apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

 Please note that records in flight in the loop edges (and the state changes associated with them) will be lost during failure.

-## Checkpointing with parts of the graph finished *(BETA)*
+## Checkpointing with parts of the graph finished

 Starting from Flink 1.14 it is possible to continue performing checkpoints even if parts of the job graph have finished processing all data, which might happen if it contains bounded sources.
-This feature must be enabled via a feature flag:
+This feature is enabled by default since 1.15, and it could be configured by

 ```java
 Configuration config = new Configuration();